Tello vs. Boost Mobile: How much data do you really need?

 Tello sets itself apart by only offering custom plans tailored to the needs of each customer.
-With a choice of data up to 25GB and unlimited minutes and texting, just about anyone can get a great plan on Tello.
-Tello also lets you upgrade or downgrade your plan at any time, so if you don't get it right the first time, you're not stuck.
+With a choice of data up to 25GB and unlimited minutes and texting, just about anybody can get a great plan on Tello.
+The carrier also lets you upgrade or downgrade your plan at any time.

 - LTE and 5G data on the T-Mobile network

-- Plans can be customized
+- Plans are fully customizable

-- Hotspot included with every plan
+- Hotspot data on every plan

 - Only 25GB of high-speed data on the unlimited plan

 Boost Mobile has an excellent reputation as a low-cost alternative with a ton of data.
 The two unlimited plans come with 35GB of high-speed data, mobile hotspot data, and lower prices for extra lines.
-Boost is the better choice for a family with unlimited data with three lines or more, thanks to discounts when you add more lines.
+Boost also offers some multi-line promotions as well as discounted multi-month plans.

 - LTE and 5G data on the T-Mobile network